 - what do you think is the most pressing issue or challenge in education globally? and

 - what do universities need to do to prepare graduates to better address this issue or challenge?

 Following a moderator's summary, the audience engages with the panelists in question and answer.
 Over time, the GEF aims to become a place not only where the most compelling global educational issues are discussed and debated, but also where we are challenged to re-think undergraduate and graduate student education and training and brainstorm ways to innovate.

 Please join us for the next Global Education Forum on Monday, October 6, 2014.
-The topic will be Women, Violence and Education.
+The topic will be Gender, Violence and Education.